emilirol/idg1292-2024-oblig3-group08/README_oblig3.md

 ## Code
 ### JavaScript
-We used Java Script (JS) for the intersection observer and the button that's turning the animations on/off for a more accessible webpage.
+We used Java Script (JS) for the intersection observer.

 ### HTML
 In html we decided to split the main tag into sections.
 Every section is working like a canvas.